Influence of surface energy anisotropy on nucleation and crystallographic texture of polycrystalline deposits: The fundamentals

 The above implies, that knowing the homogeneous nucleation barrier and the shape factor for a particular heterogeneous nucleus allows to determine the heterogeneous nucleation barrier and also the relative difference in nucleation probability.
 This reduces the problem of heterogeneous nucleation probability to the determination of a shape factor, obtained as ratio of areas of heterogeneous and homogeneous nucleus.

-It should be emphasized, that in the case of multiple possible shape solutions (like e.g. in Figure~\ref{fig_wulff_cross_orders}a), the Wulff shape of the first order (Figure~\ref{fig_wulff_cross_orders}b) was always assumed as the homogeneous nucleus in the shape factor determination, because it is the most likely to occur.
+It should be emphasized, that in the case of multiple possible shape solutions (like e.g. in Figure~\ref{fig_wulff_cross_orders}a), the Wulff shape of the first order (Figure~\ref{fig_wulff_cross_orders}b) was always assumed as the homogeneous nucleus in the shape factor determination.
+That choice was made because the nucleation barrier is proportional to the inserted nucleus area (see \eqref{eq_def_nucl_barrier_2D}), which implies that smaller nuclei have larger nucleation probability.
+The Wulff shape of the first order is the smallest one, hence the most likely to occur.

 In 2D, the critical homogeneous nucleation barrier $(\Delta G_c^*)_{hom}$ depends on the scalar interface energy $\sigma_0$ (from~\eqref{eq_anisoIE}) and the bulk driving force for the phase transformation $\Delta G_V$ as